thuchoang90/thuchoang90.github.io/_posts/2025-02-13-Fresh-Ubuntu-setup.md

 For example:
 $ ./configure --prefix=/opt/riscv --enable-multilib
 ```
-For other onfigurations, follow: https://github.com/riscv-collab/riscv-gnu-toolchain
+For other configurations, follow: https://github.com/riscv-collab/riscv-gnu-toolchain

 Now you can ```$ make``` the toolchain by:
 ```shell